yunghsuanwu/immigration-white-paper-2025/README.md

 # Architecture

 A Python server built with Chalice, meant to run on AWS Lambda.
-Frontend TBD.
+Frontend built with Vite.

 # Running locally